bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lebesgue-victor.md

 ### Mathematical Profile (Excerpt):
 * Victor Amédée Lebesgue's parents were Simon Pierre Lebesgue (born 8 May 1752) and Marie Catherine Denis (born 8 November 1750 in Amblainville, Oise).
-* At the time Victor Amédée was born, his father Simon Pierre was a commissioner at the court for the district of Grandvilliers.
 * Victor Amédée began his schooling at the Lycée in Amiens and there he met and became friends with Charles Alexandre (born 19 February 1797 in Amiens; died 6 June 1870 in Paris).
 * Their interests were very different, with Lebesgue more interested in mathematics while Alexandre was interested in ancient languages.
 * However, many years later Alexandre played a role in helping Lebesgue with his career.